-Over the years, I have taught on symbolic logic, critical reasoning, metaphysics, epistemology, philosophy of mind, philosophy of language, philosophy of games and sports, the nature of the self, medieval philosophy, ancient philosophy, and philosophy of religion.
-At Illinois State, I’ve taught upper-division topics courses on truth, realism, and anti-realism; the metaphysics of properties; the metaphysics of possibility and necessity; the metaphysics of ordinary objects.
-At Ohio State, graduate seminars on the metaphysics of time and tense, nonexistent objects, and the metaphysics of modality.
+Over the years, I have taught symbolic logic, critical reasoning, metaphysics, epistemology, philosophy of mind, philosophy of language, philosophy of games and sports, the nature of the self, medieval philosophy, ancient philosophy, and philosophy of religion.
+At Illinois State, I’ve taught upper-division topics courses on truth, realism, and anti-realism; the metaphysics of properties; the metaphysics of possibility and necessity; the metaphysics of ordinary objects; the philosophy of games.
+At Ohio State, I taught graduate seminars on the metaphysics of time and tense, nonexistent objects, and the metaphysics of modality.

 Texts and Handouts